RafaelEchart/HTML-CSS_EmailMarketing/README.md

 ## 🤝 Contributing

-Thanks to my partner in Andrew to work with me in this project-trial!
+Thanks to this [online tutorial](https://www.campaignmonitor.com/dev-resources/guides/coding-html-emails/), for code tips

 ## Show your support